www-codeblock-io/Sovereign/README.md

 ---
-# Connecting Hardware Wallets to Electrum
+# Hardware Wallet support
-Downgrade pip to allow the install of all the dependencies required to add HWW support to Electrum:
+To allow Electrum to use Hardware Wallets, downgrade pip to allow installation of required dependencies:
 ```bash copy
 python3 -m pip uninstall pip && python3 -m pip install pip==22
 ```

-### Install Ledger Live (optional)
+## Install Ledger Live (optional)
 If you are still using Ledger or needing access to to the Ledger Live suite then follow below instructions to set required Udev rules so you can connect your Ledger device.

 1. Head over to [Ledger Live](https://download.live.ledger.com/latest/linux) and download the Linux .Appimage file to your Downloads folder.